 The harm can’t be undone, but just as a wrongfully convicted person deserves freedom, he or she also deserves to be compensated for what’s been taken.

-The federal government, the District of Columbia, and 27 states have compensation statutes that provide payment to people who have been exonerated.
+The federal government, the District of Columbia, and more than 30 states have compensation statutes that provide payment to people who have been exonerated.
 A wrongfully convicted person also may have a claim under federal law for the violation of his or her constitutional rights.

 Cooper & Elliott can help you recover compensation that will help you begin putting your life back together.